ConnorG1067/VM-Assessments/Assignments/README.txt

 			 a UUID.
 Every UUID has an EMF value associated with it.
-When the user is finished entering the data the program detects for errors, if an error is present the program notifies the useri and terminates.
+When the user is finished entering the data the program detects for errors, if an error is present the program notifies the user and terminates.
 If there are no errors The program prints the unsorted list along with the number of elements they entered and then prints the sorted list along with the number of elements they enetered.